Why are there so many religions?

 Sometimes it seems that there are as many religions as there are people on the earth.
 Even those who belong to the same religion or denomination of a religion have disagreements about what is really important or "true" within those religions.
 How, then, can a rational person come to the conclusion that any one religion is the "true" religion?
 If those within the religion can't even agree, perhaps the logical conclusion is that no religion has Truth or that all religions have some Truth, but none is any better than the others.
 Some skeptics even use the existence of many religions as proof that there is no way to know God or that God really doesn't exist.

-That God does exist is clear to everyone because God has made it clear and He has declared it to be so: “For since the creation of the world God's invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that men are without excuse” (Romans 1:20).
-The creation speaks to us in a loud, clear voice of God’s existence.
-“The heavens declare the glory of God; the skies proclaim the work of his hands” (Psalm 19:1).
+That God does exist is clear to everyone because God has made it clear and He has declared it to be so: "For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
+So they are without excuse" (Romans 1:20).
+The creation speaks to us in a loud, clear voice of God's existence.
+"The heavens declare the glory of God, and the sky above proclaims his handiwork" (Psalm 19:1).
 There is no culture, no language, no group of people who can deny this (Psalm 19:3).
 But equally clear is the fact that human beings often reject the truth about God (because accepting it means things like submission and obedience) and choose instead to go their own way, seeking God according to their own way of thinking, which is futile because no one finds God with his own reason (1 Corinthians 2:14).
-Attempting to find God and discern truth without the wisdom and guidance of the Holy Spirit is where we find the basis of the “many religions.”
+Attempting to find God and discern truth without the wisdom and guidance of the Holy Spirit is where we find the basis of the "many religions."

 There are two characteristics shared by all cults and false religions.
 First, they deny the deity of Jesus Christ and His declaration that He is the only way to God (John 14:6).
 All religions and cults that deny this truth are false, and because the human heart rebels against the exclusivity of Jesus' claim, false religions abound.
 They may proclaim that Jesus was a "good teacher" or a "moral man," but could a good teacher or a moral man make the claim that He alone is the path to heaven?
 Either He was lying or He was deluded or He was telling the truth.
 In any case, He cannot be dismissed as simply a good teacher or man.